Ken Hill (motorcyclist): Career

 Hill owns a private coaching company through which he liaises with several track companies in California and the Pacific Northwest to provide classroom instruction at track days as well as training seminars for instructors.
 He also runs an off-road riding school.

 Hill is partnered with Rickdiculous Racing, where he directs the riding program.
 Since its inception in 2015, he has also led the Rick Development Camp for aspiring championship racers, with support from Team Hammer M4 race team.
 Hill designed the RDC curriculum with input from former World Superbike and AMA Superbike Champion Scott Russell, who is also on the program's coaching staff.

-In October 2016, Rickdiculous Racing announced its sponsorship of a race team in the 2017 MotoAmerica 600 Superstock Championship, with Hill slated to be the team's head coach and crew chief.

 Approach to motorcycle coaching

 Hill is an advocate for establishing a culture of professional coaching in motorcycle road racing, which he has said lacks this tradition, unlike other high performance sports.
 He has expressed concern about the extent of misinformation and inexpert advice within both the racing and recreational motorcycle communities, which is particularly dangerous in a sport that involves such a high degree of physical risk.
 Accordingly, Hill has described his approach to coaching as “being able to see what the best in the world are doing, to be able to decode and understand, and to be able to pass it on to other riders.”

 Hill defines the correct methodology for learning how to ride a motorcycle as the order of the sport, which comprises six training fundamentals taught in the following order: (1) eyes and focus, (2) motor controls, (3) bike placement, (4) brakes, (5) body position and body timing, and (6) turn-in point and turn-in rate.
 According to Hill, mastering the order of the sport requires training both on and off the bike.
 Developing a theoretical understanding of riding a motorcycle (i.e., the physics of how and why a motorcycle reacts to given inputs) facilitates the development of correct physical skills and handling.